Wissahickon Clean Water Partnership

 Each participating municipality and wastewater treatment plant (WWTP) selected two representatives to act on the Management Committee.

 How can I get involved in this effort?

 If you are interested in the work of the Wissahickon Clean Water Partnership, contact your municipality to learn more about how your community is participating in this effort.

 Wissahickon Trails provides support for outreach to the public and municipalities about this important work.
-Please see our calendar of events [link to calendar of events] to attend one of our upcoming public activities to learn more about the Wissahickon Clean Water Partnership, and spread the word to your friends and neighbors.
+Join our email list to receive information about upcoming public activities to learn more about the Wissahickon Clean Water Partnership, and spread the word to your friends and neighbors.